sindhuja2304/CSX_450_1_Project_Final/README.md

 ## 4. A proposed solution
 A solution to this model would be a Multiple Regression model.
 ## 5. A benchmark model
-A good benchmark model would be a naive Linear Regression model.
+A good benchmark model would be a naive Logistic Regression model.
 ## 6. A performance Metric
 The performance would be the mean square error(MSE).The MSE would be small if the predicted responses are close to the true.So the smaller MSE,the more accurate model.